timopaehrisch/slimnode/README.md

 You can also leave out steps, if they have already been performed and you re-run the installer script.

 Most software runs as the bitcoin user (home directory /home/bitcoin).
+Again, simple setup, one partition, no fancy disk layouts.
+Most data goes to /home/bitcoin/*.

+## Useful information for node management

-## Important Logfiles
+### Important Logfiles

 | Node Software | Path |
 | -------- | ------- |
 | bitcoind  | ~/.bitcoin/debug.log   |
 | lightningd | ~/.lightning/bitcoin/cl.log  |
 | lnd | ~/.lnd/logs/bitcoin/mainnet/lnd.log  |

+A good view on the log gives the 'nodelogs' alias.

+## Handy command line tools